ribeirolm/canvas-discussion/README.md

 * 'timestamp'

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.
+These instructions will get you a copy of the project up and running on your local machine for use with your own API token.

 ### Prerequisites